Shahed4/AJL-Team-SPF/README.md

 - If integrated into real-world clinical settings or mobile health applications, this model could help bridge gaps in access to dermatological care, particularly for underserved communities.
 - Individuals who may not have immediate access to dermatologists could benefit from AI-driven preliminary assessments, leading to earlier intervention and improved health outcomes.

 ---

-## **🚀 Next Steps & Future Improvements**

-**Address the following:**

-* What are some of the limitations of your model?
-* What would you do differently with more time/resources?
-* What additional datasets or techniques would you explore?

----

 ## **📄 References & Additional Resources**